ctb/titus-blog/src/2015-some-workshop-or-unconference-ideas.rst

 analyze sequencing data
 <http://ivory.idyll.org/blog/2015-a-first-workshop.html>`__, but in
 practice we kinda suck at analyzing sequencing data, especially from non-model systems.
-We need some workshops to advance those effort.
+We need some workshops to advance those efforts, too.

-I therefore am thinking of running quarterly (4x year) week-long unconferences, each on a different topic.
-The idea would be to get together a small group of people (~15-25) actively and openly working on various aspects of data analysis, to hang out and collaborate/coordinate on their efforts for a week.
-The goal would be to intersperse a few presentations with lots of hacking and communication time, with the goal of making progress on topics of mutual interest.
+So, I am thinking of running quarterly (4x year) week-long unconferences, each on a different topic.
+The idea is to get together a small group of people (~15-25) actively and openly working on various aspects of a specific type of data analysis, to hang out and collaborate/coordinate on their efforts for a week.
+The plan would be to intersperse a few presentations with lots of hacking and communication time, with the goal of making progress on topics of mutual interest and nucleating collaborative online interactions.

 The following topics are areas where I can easily imagine a week-long technical workshop making some substantive progress:

-* vet/ag genome annotation
+* vet/ag genome (re)annotation and curation
 * non-model transcriptome analysis
 * geomicrobiology/function-focused metagenome analysis
 * bioinformatics training (e.g. train the trainers)